Message-Passing Algorithms: Reparameterizations and Splittings: Convergent Algorithms

+The tree-reweighted belief propagation algorithm (TRBP) was first proposed in \cite{waintrbp}, and the application of similar ideas to the MAP inference problem is known as the tree-reweighted max-product algorithm (TRMP) \cite{waintree}.
+At the heart of the min-sum analog of the TRMP algorithm is the observation that the objective function can be bounded from below by a convex combination of functions that depend only on factor induced subtrees of the factor graph.
+As we will see below, the message updates of the TRMP algorithm, as defined in \cite{waintree}, are a special case of the splitting algorithm.

+Although the TRMP algorithm can be derived for general factor graphs, for simplicity, we consider the algorithm on a pairwise factor graph.
+When the factorization is pairwise, each factor node is connected to at most two variable nodes.
+As a result, the hypergraph $G= (V,\mathcal{A})$ can be viewed as a typical graph.
+Each edge of $G$ corresponds to a factor node in the factor graph, and we will write $G=(V,E)$ in this case.

-The TRMP algorithm is a special case of our algorithm.
-We consider the algorithm on a pairwise factor graph $G$ with corresponding objective function $f$.
-Let $\mathcal{T}$ be the set of all spanning trees on $G$, and let $\mu$ be a probability distribution over $\mathcal{T}$.
-We define $c_i = 1$ for all $i$ and $c_{ij} = Pr_\mu[(i,j) \in T]$ corresponding to the edge appearance probabilities.
-Let $b$ be a vector of admissible and min-consistent beliefs for $f$.
+Let $\mathcal{T}$ be the set of all spanning trees on $G$, and let $\mu$ be a probability distribution over $\mathcal{T}$ such that every edge has a nonzero probability of occurring in at least one spanning tree.
+Set $c_i = 1$ for all $i$ and $c_{ij} = Pr_\mu[(i,j) \in T]$ corresponding to the edge appearance probabilities.
+Let $b$ be a vector of $c$-admissible and min-consistent beliefs for $f$.
 We can write the objective function $f$ as